unikraft-cloud/examples/http-elixir1.16/README.md

 mix new --app server . --sup
 ```

-To run this example on KraftCloud, first [install the `kraft` CLI tool](https://unikraft.org/docs/cli).
+To run this example on Unikraft Cloud, first [install the `kraft` CLI tool](https://unikraft.org/docs/cli).
 Then clone this examples repository and `cd` into this directory, and invoke:

 ```console